mksaraf/kubernetes-lab-tutorial/content/monitoring.md

 # Cluster Monitoring
 Kubernetes provides detailed information about applications and cluster resources usage.
 This information allows to evaluate the application’s performance and where bottlenecks can be removed to improve overall performance of the cluster.

-In Kubernetes, application monitoring does not depend on a single monitoring solution.
+In Kubernetes, applications monitoring does not depend on a single monitoring solution.
 In this section, we're going to explore some of the monitoring tools currently available.

   * [Resources usage](#resources-usage)
   * [cAdvisor](#cadvisor)